 We developed a computational framework called Camoco that integrates the outputs of GWAS with co-expression networks to prioritize high-confidence causal genes associated with a phenotype of interest.
 The rationale for our approach is that genes that function together in a biological process that are identified by GWAS should also have non-random structure in co-expression networks that capture the same biological function.
 Our approach takes, as input, a list of SNPs associated with a trait of interest and a table of gene expression values and produces, as output, a list of high priority candidate genes that are near GWAS peaks having evidence of strong co-expression.

-three major components of the Camoco system: a module for SNP-to-gene mapping (Fig. 1A), tools for construction and analysis of co-expression networks (Fig. 1B), and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks to identify high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).
+There are three major components of the Camoco system: a module for SNP-to-gene mapping (Fig. 1A), tools for construction and analysis of co-expression networks (Fig. 1B), and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks to identify high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).

-To accomplish this, we implemented and evaluated two different network scoring metrics: subnetwork density and subnetwork locality (Eq.1 and Eq.2).
+The overlap algorithm uses two different network scoring metrics: subnetwork density and subnetwork locality (Eq.1 and Eq.2).
 Subnetwork density measures the average interaction strength between all pairwise combinations of genes near GWAS peaks.
-Subnetwork locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for details).
+Subnetwork locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome.
+Density and locality were also calculated on a gene-specific basis (Eq.3 and Eq.4) (See Materials and Methods for details).
 For a given input GWAS trait and co-expression network, the statistical significance for both density and locality is determined by generating a null-distribution based on randomly generated GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
 This null-distribution is then used to derive a p-value for the observed subnetwork density and locality for all putative causal genes (Fig. 1D).
 Thus, for a given input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.
-Using this integrated approach, the number of candidate genes prioritized for follow-up validation is reduced to those that have strong trait association and are also highly co-expressed with other strongly associated genes.
+Using this integrated approach, the number of candidate genes prioritized for follow-up validation is reduced to those that have strong trait association and are also highly co-expressed with other GWAS associated genes.
 Our method can be applied to any trait and species where GWAS has been completed and sufficient gene expression data exists to construct a co-expression network.

 Fig. 1